lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-05-15-docker-build-cache.markdown

 FROM image:latest
 COPY . /workspace // --> BAD
 ```
-Every modification will lead to rebuild the whole image because docker detects changes in the root working directory even on the fields that are not related to the projects.
+Every modification will lead to rebuild the whole image because docker detects changes in the root working directory even on the files that are not related to the projects.
 ```
 FROM image:latest
 COPY /src /workspace/src // --> GOOD